Mona Quick Guide

 A Phantom created in this manner lasts for 2s, and its explosion DMG is equal to 50% of Mirror Reflection of Doom.

-Unfortunately, this Passive does not see much use as there are few situations where Mona would want to use her Alternate Sprint for more than 2 seconds.
-Instead, it is better to use those 2 seconds attacking and/or preparing for the next rotation.
+Unfortunately, this passive does not see much use as there are few situations where Mona would want to use her Alternate Sprint for more than 2s.
+Instead, it is better to use those 2s attacking and/or preparing for the next rotation.

 Ascension 4 Passive